vszakats/hb/README.md

 You can fine-tune Harbour builds with below listed environment variables.
 You can add most of these via the GNU Make command-line also, using `make VARNAME=value` syntax.
-All of these settings are optional and all settings are case-sensitive.
+These settings are optional and all settings are case-sensitive.

 ## General